Free U.S. shipping on orders $45+ · Subscribe & save

 Many children don't get enough magnesium from their diets, and magnesium deficiency is directly linked to poor sleep quality.
 That makes magnesium one of the most practical melatonin alternatives for kids, because it may address the root cause of restless nights.
 This mineral plays a role in regulating the nervous system, supporting GABA activity (the neurotransmitter that quiets neural firing), and helping muscles relax.

-Dosing depends on age and weight.
-Talk to your pediatrician, but typical recommendations for school-age children range from 100 to 200 mg of elemental magnesium before bed.
+Magnesium dosing by age and weight varies, so talk to your pediatrician before supplementing.
+Typical recommendations for school-age children range from 100 to 200 mg of elemental magnesium before bed, but exceeding the upper intake level without medical guidance is not recommended.

 Tart Cherry Juice: A Whole-Food Melatonin Alternative for Kids